Economic Prosperity and Job Creation

 Ensuring a Quality Education for all Virginians

-I believe it is necessary to provide law enforcement with the tools they need to bring criminals to justice.
-It’s also absolutely essential to look out for the safety and the well-being of victims.
-This is why I have patroned several measures to protect victims and make our communities a safer place to live.
-Among these are initiatives to expand the Address Confidentiality Program which helps protect victims of domestic violence, the creation of a presumption against granting bail for defendants who threaten a witness, and a measure to make it a crime for bail bondsmen to exploit defendants seeking bond.
-I have also patroned measures which increase the penalty for soliciting a minor for prostitution, strengthen our texting while driving laws, and ensure defendants that commit heinous crimes post sufficient bond to guarantee they appear in court.
+I believe redemption and rehabilitation should be the goal for individuals that commit criminal acts.
+However, victims of crime cannot be forgotten.
+I support our truth in sentencing laws, as they ensure individuals that commit serious crimes do not get a simple slap on the wrist for their offense.
+During my service, I have patroned several measures to protect victims and make our communities a safer place to live.
+Among these are initiatives to expand the Address Confidentiality Program which helps protect victims of domestic violence and the creation of a presumption against granting bail for defendants who threaten a witness.
+I also sponsored legislation that increases the penalty for soliciting a minor for prostitution, strengthened our texting while driving laws, and ensure defendants that commit heinous crimes post sufficient bond to guarantee they appear in court.

 Defending the Second Amendment

-As a lifelong sportsman and concealed carry permit holder, I am a strong supporter of our 2nd Amendment rights to keep and bear arms.
+As a lifelong sportsman and concealed carry permit holder, I am a strong supporter of our Second Amendment rights to keep and bear arms.
 I have fought attempts to restrict the rights of law-abiding citizens to use firearms for self-defense or for sporting purposes, and I will always support the rights of innocent citizens to defend themselves and their families from those who would seek to do harm.
-I have had the opportunity to support measures which eliminate unnecessary firearm restrictions and further expand the rights of lawful gun owners.
-I will continue to support such measures.
+I will continue to support this fundamental right.

 The Right to Life